 Total Distance: 241 km

-Duration: 14 days (easily done in 10 days)
+Duration: 13 days (includes four rest days and can easily be done in 10 days)

 Difficulty: Class III/IV (continuous canyon) and then Class II/III